-- 1.14 As a basic minimum for any obstetric unit, a consultant or other autonomously practising anaesthetist should be allocated to ensure senior cover for the full daytime working week; that is, ensuring that Monday to Friday morning and afternoon sessions (see Glossary), are staffed.
-This cover is to provide urgent and emergency care, not to undertake elective work. - 1.15 In busier units, increased levels of consultant or other autonomously practising anaesthetist cover may be necessary and should reflect the level of consultant obstetrician staffing in the unit.
-This may involve extending the working day to include senior presence into the evening session and/or increasing numbers of autonomously practising anaesthetists. - 1.16 Additional programmed activities for consultant or autonomously practising anaesthetists should be allocated for elective caesarean birth lists and antenatal anaesthetic clinics (or to review referrals if no formal clinic is in place).
-Time is required to identify and follow up potential anaesthetic morbidity and to arrange continuing investigation and referral. - 1.17 In units where anaesthetists in training work a full or partial shift system and/or rotate through the department every three months (or more frequently), provision of additional programmed activities for autonomously practising anaesthetists should be considered, to allow initial orientation, training and supervision into the evening. - 1.18 There should be a named consultant or other autonomously practising anaesthetist responsible for every elective caesarean delivery list.
+1.14 As a basic minimum for any obstetric unit, a consultant or other autonomously practising anaesthetist should be allocated to ensure senior cover for the full daytime working week;

+- 1.15 In busier units, increased levels of consultant or other autonomously practising anaesthetist cover may be necessary and should reflect the level of consultant obstetrician staffing in the unit.28 This may involve extending the working day to include senior presence into the evening session and/or increasing numbers of autonomously practising anaesthetists. - 1.16 Additional programmed activities for consultant or autonomously practising anaesthetists should be allocated for elective caesarean birth lists and antenatal anaesthetic clinics (or to review referrals if no formal clinic is in place).22 Time is required to identify and follow up potential anaesthetic morbidity and to arrange continuing investigation and referral. - 1.17 In units where anaesthetists in training work a full or partial shift system and/or rotate through the department every three months (or more frequently), provision of additional programmed activities for autonomously practising anaesthetists should be considered, to allow initial orientation, training and supervision into the evening.29 - 1.18 There should be a named consultant or other autonomously practising anaesthetist responsible for every elective caesarean delivery list.
 This anaesthetist should be immediately available.
 The named person should have no other concurrent clinical responsibilities. - 1.19 Consultant or other autonomously practising anaesthetist support should be contactable at all times and have a response time for attendance on site of not more than half an hour to attend the delivery suite and maternity operating theatre.
 The supervising anaesthetist should not therefore be responsible for two or more geographically separate obstetric units. - 1.20 The anaesthetist's primary responsibility is care of the woman.
-A separate healthcare professional should be responsible for neonatal resuscitation and the care of the newborn baby.
+A separate healthcare professional should be responsible for neonatal resuscitation and the care of the newborn baby.^{165,30}